yossarianirving/personal-website/content/_index.md

 ---
-title: ""
+title: "Chris Ward"

-date: 2022-09-06T20:38:04-04:00
+description: ""
-draft: true
+theme_version: '2.8.2'

 ---

-Hello, and welcome to my personal website.
-I'll probably want to set this to a left justify at some point since this doesn't work for longer amounts of text
+Welcome to my website with information on me and some of the projects I've been working on.